 For use cases which require a user profile larger than 1 GB, AWS recommends using alternative methods to store profiles.
 For example, using Roaming profiles, or FSLogix Profile Containers on shared storage such as Amazon FSx for Windows File Server.
-For more information, refer to Use Amazon FSx for Windows File Server.

-Windows File Server and FSLogix to Optim Security ication Settings Persistence on Amazon AppStream 2.0.
+For more information, see Use Amazon FSx for Windows File Server and FSLogix to Optimize Application Settings Persistence on Amazon AppStream 2.0.